Marcell Ozuna Player Props: Braves vs. Nationals

 Nationals Pitching Rankings (2022)

-- Gray will make his first start of the season for the Nationals.
+- Gore gets the call to start for the Nationals, his first this season.

-- The 25-year-old righty last appeared Wednesday, Sept.
-28 against the Atlanta Braves, when he started and went six innings.
+- The 24-year-old left-hander last appeared Monday, July 25 against the Detroit Tigers, when he came on in relief and went 1 1/3 innings.

 © 2023 Data Skrive.
 All rights reserved.